-In her ongoing work with individuals, Mona uses a psychodynamically oriented approach to assist persons in understanding the impact of their past on their present - through analysis of dreams, transferences, and defensive barriers.
+In her ongoing work with individuals, Mona uses a psychodynamically oriented approach to assist persons in understanding the impact of their past on their present - through analysis of dreams, transferences, nonverbal reactions and defensive barriers.
 This approach addresses early childhood impacts and developmental experiences that may be affecting the unconscious present day actions, behaviors, and interpersonal relationships.
 For more pragmatic change, Mona pulls from cognitive-behavioral therapy, dialectical-behavioral therapy, solution-focused therapies, and neurobiology.
 She embraces practices of mindfulness, mind/body awareness and connection and integrates Buddhism philosophies of meditation, compassion, radical acceptance, and tolerating uncertainty throughout her work.

 Mona's work with couples is influenced by Emotion Focused Couples Therapy (EFT).
 When couples experience breakdowns in communication or trust and/or feel a sense of isolation and betrayal, it is an indication that the bond and dynamic between the partners is under threat.
 Mona works with couples to assist both partners in recognizing mutual responsibility, in understanding and developing compassion for another's underlying emotions and fears.
 The work is designed to strengthen the attachment between the couple by locating their relationship impasses and developing the language of vulnerability to turn towards one another, rather than away.
 Mona has completed an externship training as an EFT couples therapist.